yippiez/picoClear/README.md

-#s picoClear
+# PicoCompress

-## PicoClear lets you clean your pico-8 code so it will reduce the memory size
+## PicoCompress lets you clean your pico-8 code so it will reduce the memory size

 * It removes (--,//)comments,newlines and multiline comments for now
 * it will still reduce %memory and char count not token count but i am working on other things that will.